Best Sortly Alternatives for 2026

 - Audit log.
 Every change tracked with user and timestamp.

 - Self-hosted.
-Your data stays on your infrastructure.
+Your data stays on your infrastructure, and no vendor can reprice you at renewal.

 What You Don't Get

 No location tracking whatsoever.
 No GPS, no BLE, no map view.
 If a laptop walks out the door, Snipe-IT shows whoever it was last assigned to.
 It won't tell you where it is now.
-Also no photo-first interface like Sortly, no mobile-friendly scanning workflow, and no visual inventory features.
+Also no photo-first interface like Sortly, and no visual inventory features.

 Pricing